The Trends & Topics that Pre-occupied Leaders in 2022

-For example, one executive will take the principle of ‘trade-offs’ and ‘wearing that hat’ will bring up the issue of trade-offs throughout the dialog, making sure that any required tradeoffs are made.
+For example, one leader will take the principle of ‘trade-offs’ and ‘wearing that hat’ will bring up the issue of trade-offs throughout the dialog, making sure that any required tradeoffs are made.
 Another will push for ‘simplicity’ and another for ‘intensity’ and so on.
 With each ‘hat’ a new level of discipline or rigor is applied to prioritization.

 Explore each of these 6 factors or ‘hats’ by clicking to expand the headings below.

 Clarifying priorities means leaders can focus with a new intensity on key priorities.
 Rather than being spread thinly across everything, resources are allocated where it matters most.
 Thus, accelerating those key projects & initiatives that are most closely linked to success.